-Savona ferry port in Italy is served by a number of ferry routes with crossings to Bastia, Ile Rousse, Barcelona & Tangier Med available.
-With a selection of up to 15 Sailings Weekly, the port of Savona connects Italy with Corsica, Spain & Morocco.
+Savona ferry port in Italy is served by a number of ferry routes with crossings to Bastia, Ile Rousse, Golfo Aranci & Cagliari available.
+With a selection of up to 16 Sailings Weekly, the port of Savona connects Italy with Corsica & Sardinia.

-Sailing durations range from 5 hours 45 minutes on the Bastia service to 49 hours on the Tangier Med service.
+Sailing durations range from 5 hours 30 minutes on the Bastia service to 25 hours 30 minutes on the Cagliari service.

 Although there is a brief summary on this page, as sailing information can vary based on time of year we’d advise you to get live sailing times and prices in our Savona fare search.